nighthawk/web-longplay/longplay/ios/faq.md

 ### Which albums are displayed?

 Longplay's purpose is to make listening to full albums easier, so it displays those albums for which you have (nearly) every song.
-This is determined by the relative percentage, absolute number of songs you have for of that album, and total duration of the songs you have.
+This is determined by the relative percentage, absolute number of songs you have of that album, and total duration of the songs you have.

 ### How do the sort options work?